-First, let’s start off with payroll deduction IRAs.
-These are a good choice for employers who want to help employees save for retirement, but may not have the budget to contribute to the account.
+First, let's start with payroll deduction IRAs.
+These are an excellent choice for employers who want to help employees save for retirement but may not have the budget to make plan contributions.

-Like the name suggests, payroll deduction IRA contributions are made solely by the employee as a deduction from their paycheck.
-Each employee gets to decide how much of each paycheck they would like to contribute to their IRA, so long as they don’t exceed the contribution limits.
+As the name suggests, IRA contributions through payroll deduction are made solely by the employee as a deduction from their paycheck.
+Each employee gets to decide how much of each paycheck they would like to contribute to their IRA, so long as they don't exceed the contribution limits.

-For 2021, the maximum contribution limit is $6,000 (or $7,000 for investors who are at least 50 years old).
-Payroll deduction IRAs feature low administrative costs, and there’s no minimum number of employee participation requirements or mandatory annual filing with the government.
+For 2022, the maximum contribution limit is $6,000 (or $7,000 for investors at least 50 years old).
+Payroll deduction IRAs feature low administrative costs, and there's no minimum number of employee participation requirements or mandatory annual filing with the government.

 Even if only some of your employees are interested in making IRA contributions through payroll, you must make the option available to everyone.